onlyquake/xonotic-wiki/Domination.markdown

 Object of the Game
 ------------------

 In domination, the goal is to capture and hold all control points on the map.
-Domination is similar to [Onslaught](Onslaught) but capturing a control point is easier in Domination, and in Domination points are given for holding a control point, and there is no generator.
-Rarely are maps made exclusively for Domination, generally an existing [Capture_the_Flag](CTF) or [Team_Deathmatch](TDM) map receives Domination features.
+Domination is similar to [[Onslaught]] but capturing a control point is easier in Domination, and in Domination points are given for holding a control point, and there is no generator.
+Rarely are maps made exclusively for Domination, generally an existing [[Capture\_the\_Flag|CTF]] or [[Team\_Deathmatch|TDM]] map receives Domination features.

 Map Entities
 ------------